-Lehigh University
+Research Agency: Lehigh University

-Dr. John A. Manson
+Principal Invest.: Dr. John A. Manson

-October 1, 1972
+Effective Date: October 1, 1972

-September 30, 1975
+Completion Date: September 30, 1975

-\$300,000
+Funds: \$300,000

-Deterioration of concrete bridge decks, reduction of skid resistance on concrete surfaces, unacceptable concrete wear rates, and a need for thinner and stronger concrete slabs are problems that confront every state highway department.
+Deterioration of concrete bridge decks, reduction of skid resistance on concrete surfaces, unacceptable concrete wear rates, and a need for thinner and stronger concrete slabs are problems that confront every State highway department.
 Among the major deficiencies of some of the concrete presently used are high permeability, low strength, cracking, low wearing ability, and spalling.
 The mechanisms causing deterioration include frost action, differential expansion and contraction, reinforcement corrosion, chemical attack, traffic loads, and wear.

-Polymer-impregnated concrete has been reported to provide significant increases in strength and durability.
+Polymer-impregnated concrete reportedly provides significant increases in strength and durability.
 However, present developments and techniques have not progressed to the extent that they are adequate for field use; therefore, more work in this area is required.